-On July 3th, Redstone Arsenal celebrate its 75th year of operation.
+This July, Redstone Arsenal celebrates its 77th year of operation.
 This anniversary is a monumental occasion for the great city of Huntsville, AL. With over 35,000 employees including 1,000 active duty, 19,500 government civilians and 15,000 contractors, Redstone is a staple for the local economy.
 Many refer to this site as the “Pentagon of the South”.

-A team of German rocket engineers, including the famous Wernher Von Braun, started developing the V-2 rocket, which laid the foundation for the Marshall Space Flight center.
-On January 31, 1958 the first orbiting satellite, Jupiter-C Explorer I, was launched.
-Von Braun became the director of NASA’s Marshall Space Flight Center and his team went on to develop the Saturn rockets which launched man to the moon.
+A team of German rocket engineers, including the famous Wernher Von Braun, started developing the V-2 rocket, which laid the foundation for the Marshall Space Flight Center.
+On January 31, 1958, the first orbiting satellite, Jupiter-C Explorer I, was launched.
+Von Braun became the director of NASA’s Marshall Space Flight Center and his team went on to develop the Saturn rockets which launched a man to the moon.

 Today, Redstone is the center of testing and development of the Army’s missile program.
 The Marshall Space Flight Center is still located on this base and communicates with the ISS (International Space Center) on research being conducted in space.
-Focus has been shifted to the SLS (Space Launch System) implementation to take man from Earth to Mars.
+The focus has been shifted to the SLS (Space Launch System) implementation to take a man from Earth to Mars.